zemariavg/notist-client/README.md

 - [ ] Request notes (checks if any note is missing from server, **RUNS ALWAYS AT STARTUP**, and, if client requests)
 - [ ] Edit editors and viewers (if owner)
 - [ ] Check note integrity (when client requests)

-TODO:
-get padding exception and spit out tamper in check
-# The NotIST notes app
-* Security Requirements:
-### *Confidentiality* - SR1
-Only the *owner* of the notes can see their content.
-* (locally, before they are shared)
-### *Integrity 1* - SR2
-The *owner* of the notes can verify they were not tampered with.
- *
-### *Integrity 2* - SR3
-The *owner* of the notes can verify if some note is missing.
-* A note is missing locally or in the server.
-Keep track of local notes and what notes were sent to server.
-Owner can check notes and local state to check if any are missing.
-Upon retrieval from server, owner can check if retrieved state matches state that he sent.
-### *Authentication* - SR4
-Only the *owner* of the notes can access them.